Fazel-Hosseinzadeh/hangman/README.md

             ![Lost](documentation/lost.png)
 - ### Future Features
         - In order to cater to a wider audience, the Hangman game can be enhanced with multi-language support.
 This feature allows players to enjoy the game in languages other than English.
+## Design
+- To enhance the visual appeal and create a more engaging user interface, the Hangman game utilizes ANSI escape codes to change the background colors.
+This feature adds a touch of color and liveliness to the terminal-based game.

+Here's how the design aspect is implemented:

+   1. Background Color Selection: The game utilizes a dictionary of ANSI escape codes, mapping different color names to their corresponding escape sequences.
+These color names include black, red, green, yellow, blue, magenta, cyan, white, and reset (to revert back to the default color).

+   2. Colorful Text Output: The chosen background color is applied to the text by surrounding it with the appropriate escape sequences.
+This creates a visually distinct and colorful presentation for different sections of the game, such as menu options, messages, and graphical elements.

+   3. Color Feedback: The background color is used to provide visual feedback to the player.
+For example, a correct letter guessed might be displayed in green, indicating success, while an incorrect letter might be displayed in red, indicating a wrong guess.
+This color feedback enhances the gaming experience and helps the player easily interpret the game's status.

+   By utilizing ANSI escape codes for background color changes, the Hangman game achieves a more vibrant and visually appealing user interface.
+The use of colors adds an extra dimension to the gameplay and creates an immersive experience for the players.